15 Best Things to Do on Oʻahu’s North Shore

 By this, I mean that between the seasons, the sunset varies from north to south, sometimes setting behind Kaʻena Point off in the distance.

-However, Sunset Beach is located in just the right spot, so that you can sit back and hopefully enjoy the green flash on a clear Hawaiʻi evening!
+However, Sunset Beach is located in just the right spot, making it the perfect place sit back and hopefully catch the green flash on a clear Hawaiʻi evening!

 Google Maps Directions: Sunset Beach